Home Energy Rating: Types of verifiers

-Quality Management of Energy Ratings
+Quality management of energy ratings

-Energy Ratings are required to receive quality oversight from approved providers, such as RESNET and BSI.
+Energy Ratings are required to receive quality oversight from EPA approved HCO's, such as RESNET and BSI.

 RESNET's MINHERS grants the authority of individual companies, called Rating Providers or QA Providers to offer this oversight internally or with 3rd parties.
 These organizations are required to have RESNET-certified Quality Assurance Designees contracted or on staff to perform a minimum of 10% review of rating files (energy models) submitted for certification by a Rater annually.
 Additionally, QA Providers must perform on-site field QA on 1% of ratings submitted by a Rater annually.
 RESNET requires these QA Providers submit annual packages verifying their QA work complies with RESNET standards, which are reviewed by RESNET Staff members.
 On an annual basis, RESNET also performs field quality assurance audits on 25% of QA Providers, and 50% of QA Providers receive a file quality assurance audit.

 BSI performs quality management oversight activities through automated activities in HouseRater, manual review of all projects submitted prior to registration, and annual organization reviews according to American Society for Quality (ASQ) guidelines.
 Verification Organizations contracted through BSI can perform quality management internally, provided the Quality Assessors are properly credentialed by BSI and do not conflict with the Structural Requirements for Verification Organizations.

+Criticisms

+Home energy rating systems in the United States are not without concerns regarding the ethical practices of the companies and the variability of the outputs generated by the rating companies.

+As early as 2014, researchers from Proctor Engineering discovered wide variations between 6 HERS Raters.
+They found between 12% and 48% difference in the HERS Index depending on the home.
+A later study in 2018, funded by the U.S. Department of Energy and performed by regional energy efficiency organizations, found variations in the HERS Index.
+The average variation was 13 points, with a project in Portland having a range of 6 HERS Index points and a project in Denver having a range of 32 HERS Index points.

+Additionally, the U.S. Department of Justice released a statement in 2023 about a RESNET-accredited QA Provider, SkyeTec (owned by SMC Systems).
+The allegations in the settlement agreement include failing to perform required inspections but still certifying homes with the ENERGY STAR program.